lutzhamel/popsom/joss/paper.md

 ```
 This output shows that our `popsom` package is about an order of magnitude
 faster than the `som` package [@som2016R] and almost two orders of magnitude faster than the `kohonen` package [@kohonen2018jss].
 A
-more detailed performance analysis of the `popsom` package appears in [@hamel2018vsom].
+more detailed performance analysis of our `popsom` package appears in [@hamel2018vsom].

 # Acknowledgements